futsuuu/nvim-prefyl/README.md

 # nvim-prefyl

-nvim-prefyl is a super-fast plugin manager for Neovim written in Lua.
+nvim-prefyl is a super-fast plugin manager for Neovim that focuses on reducing file I/O during Neovim startup and plugin loading.
-Its main purpose is **to reduce filesystem I/O** when starting Neovim and loading plugins.

 ## Features